 When activated the beacon sends a signal that is received by one of two types of satellites and is passed usually within 8 minutes to the Rescue Coordination Centre in Wellington – one of 14 around the world.
 The distress signal is received in the first instance by one of four Geo-stationary satellites that are in orbits above the equator and approximately 40,000 miles above the earth’s surface.
 Their orbit takes exactly the same time as the earth’s rotation giving the effect of being in the same place above us all the time.
 Despite the height above the earth of the satellite the signal may not be received if it is blocked by a landmass such as a mountain to the north of the beacon emitting the signal.
 This can be critical when the distressed party is in a valley or riverbed remembering that most of New Zealand’s rivers run east or west.

-There can also be a period of time when the Rescue Centre may have two different locations for the source of the signal some hundreds of kilometres apart due to the Geo-stationary satellites being “stationary” and can only ascertain the correct one via the contacts.
+There can also be a period of time when the Rescue Centre may have two different locations for the source of the signal some hundreds of kms apart due to the Geo-stationary satellites being “stationary” and can only ascertain the correct one via the contacts.

 The second chance to pick up the distress signal is by Low Earth Orbiting (LEO) satellites.
-These 5 satellites are about 900 kilometres above the earth’s surface and have orbits that pass over the poles travelling at 7 kilometres a second so making a revolution every 105 minutes.
+These 5 satellites are about 900 kms above the earth’s surface and have orbits that pass over the poles travelling at 7 kms a second so making a revolution every 105 minutes.
 The advantage of the moving LEO satellites is that they at some stage of the orbit can access line of sight into valleys and behind mountains that may have blocked the distress signal to the GEO satellites.
 They can also more accurately locate the source of the distress beacon by the “Doppler” effect.

 Until 2014 there aren’t enough LEO satellites to give continuous cover, the gap varying between 7 minutes and 2 hours.
 At present in New Zealand the biggest gap occurs between 12pm and 2pm – have a long lunch before trying a tricky climb or crossing!